EqualFiLabs/UA2/README.md

 If `sncast` reports "fee too low", rerun the declare/deploy with the suggested higher `--max-fee` (fees are denominated in **FRI (STRK)**).
-Copy the resulting class hash, implementation hash, and proxy address into `.env` / `.env.sepolia` so the SDK and demo app point at the correct contracts. `./scripts/deploy_ua2.sh` is still available when you want an automated run.
+Copy the resulting class hash, implementation hash, and account address into `.env` / `.env.sepolia` so the SDK and demo app point at the correct contracts. `./scripts/deploy_ua2.sh` automates the declare/deploy flow for the native upgradeable contract.

 > [!NOTE]
 > On devnet, mint FRI to the printed account address via `devnet_mint`.
 On Sepolia,